DHTMLX/docs-todolist/docs/guides/configuration.md

 ### Counter of completed subtasks

-You can change the type of the counter which renders the completion of the child tasks.
+You can change the type of the counter which renders the progress of completion of the child tasks.

 ![counter](../assets/counter.png)